-An entity set or a singleton SHOULD specify a navigation property binding for each navigation property of its entity type, including navigation properties defined on complex typed properties or derived types.
+An entity set or a singleton SHOULD contain a navigation property binding for each non-containment navigation property that can be reached from the entity type through a sequence of type casts, complex properties, or containment navigation properties.

 If omitted, clients MUST assume that the target entity set or singleton can vary per related entity.